Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Trogir

-A UNESCO-protected Venetian town with stunning architecture.
+A UNESCO-protected Venetian town with finely preserved stone architecture.

 Split